 ACCOMMODATION: 3 nights in Budleigh Salterton, Devon

-3 nights in local guesthouse
+3 nights in a very comfortable guesthouse

-Inclusive Meals: Breakfasts and an afternoon Cream Tea of course!
+Included Meals: Breakfasts and an afternoon Cream Tea of course!

-DAY 1: Arrival Budleigh Salterton
+DAY 1: Arrival Exmouth and transfer to Budleigh Salterton

+After a mid afternoon pick-up from Exmouth train station we will take the 15 minute drive east to the coastal town of Budleigh Salterton.
 Once you arrive at your homely guesthouse in the very pretty seaside town of Budleigh Salterton, your local guide will come and meet you during the early evening.
 We will then take a walk along the River Otter where we should see plenty of signs of Beaver activity and with luck, a sighting of this amazing animal too.
 Overnight Budleigh Salterton or nearby

 DAYS 2 – 3: River Otter – East Devon Commons – Jurassic Coast

-On the second morning a walk along the the Jurassic Coast World Heritage Site will produce wonderful views of Lyme Bay and the associated coastline.
+On the other morning a walk along the the Jurassic Coast World Heritage Site will produce wonderful views of Lyme Bay and the associated coastline.
 Here we will hopefully find a good selection of coastal species such as Rock Pipit, Shag, Cormorant and Fulmar and maybe a hunting Peregrine.
 The adjacent farmland should reveal one of the true specialities of the South West, the Cirl Bunting.
 After the coast walk, we will pop in for one of the best Devon Cream Teas in the country – Cream first of course!

 Both afternoons will be at leisure to explore on your own until the evening when, once again we will be looking for Beavers and Otters.
 The tour will end after the final evening walk on night 3.